Young Cello Artists

 Jillian Sanders

-Jillian Sanders is a music therapy major and completed her course work in December 2019.
-She recently accepted an internship position at the Colorado Mental Health Institute at Fort Logan!
+Jillian Sanders completed her Music Therapy studies in December 2019.
+She accepted an internship position at the Colorado Mental Health Institute at Fort Logan!
 CMHI is a civil psychiatric facility where Jillian will be supervised by Julia Lamb (M.M., MT-BC), who practices Neurologic Music Therapy (NMT).
 NMT is the therapeutic use of music applied to sensory, speech and language, cognitive, and motor dysfunctions after a neurologic event or diagnosis.
 This therapy examines how music is processed and perceived in the brain, and how music therapists can use that as a tool in neuro-rehabilitation to improve non-musical goals.

 To further develop her musical and pedagogical skills, she has been extensively teaching lessons in cello, piano, voice, guitar and ukulele.
 During Jillian's time at Eastern, she was awarded the Dillman Scholarship, which was awarded based on her achievements in performance and creativity specific to her major.